Start by clicking on "Fill out the template"

 How to use this document

 This document should be read carefully by the parties and the guarantor (where applicable).
-The Loan Agreement will be legally binding when it has been printed on judicial stamp paper or e-stamp paper and signed by each party, and has been dated.
+The Loan Agreement will be legally binding when it has been printed on non-judicial stamp paper or e-stamp paper and signed by each party and has been dated.
 The value of the stamp paper would depend on the state in which it is executed.
 Each state in India has provisions in respect of the amount of stamp duty payable on such agreements.
-Information regarding stamp duty payable can be found on the State government websites.
-For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of the Delhi.
+Information regarding the stamp duty payable can be found on the State government websites.
+For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of Delhi.

 Each Party should sign and return a copy of the Loan Agreement.
 Individuals should ensure that their signature of the document is witnessed by another adult person (over the age of 18).